-The doctor of education (Ed.D.) in leadership and learning in organizations is developed by faculty within Vanderbilt University’s Peabody Collegedepartment of leadership, policy and organizations.Designed for current and aspiring leaders, the curriculum bridges the divide between theory and practice, equipping students with relevant skills to lead organizational change.
+The doctor of education (Ed.D.) in leadership and learning in organizations is developed by faculty within Vanderbilt Peabody College of education and human development.
+The program is designed for mid-career professionals who hold at least three years of leadership experience and are inspired to drive positive systemic change.
+Bridging the divide between theory and practice, the program equips students with the deep understanding and contextual experience needed to lead organizational change across industries.

 Why Earn an Online Ed.D. in Leadership and Learning in Organizations?

 Across industries, effective leaders provide the support and direction necessary to foster development, leverage resources, create solutions and resolve complex systemic challenges.
-Vanderbilt’s online Ed.D. in leadership and learning in organizations develops results-oriented, forward-thinking professionals who can confidently drive systemic change.
+The Ed.D. in leadership and learning in organizations from Peabody College develops results-oriented, forward-thinking professionals who can confidently drive systemic change.

 Our students will strengthen their communication, management, inquiry and assessment skills and immediately apply what they learn in the program to the real world.
 Through a comprehensive curriculum, students will learn to use data analytics tools to lead organizational growth while developing a unique perspective in learning and design.

-The online Ed.D in leadership and learning in organizations is a 54-credit* program and can be completed in 3-4 years.
-Students are required to complete a capstone project and must attend three on-campus convenings.
+The online Ed.D in leadership and learning in organizations is a 54-credit* program and can be completed in three to four years.
+Students in the program are required to attend all classes, complete a capstone project, and attend three on-campus convenings.

 * The full program consists of 54 credit hours in addition to 30 transfer credit hours from an accepted master’s degree program for a total of 84 credit hours.